TReV-89/food_ordering_agent_glovo/README.md

 # AI-Powered Food Ordering Assistant
-This multi-agent system will help with the ordering food process.
-This system utilizes the restaurants registered on Glovo  to ensure as little as possible is spent searching for what to eat on the website.
-It will also help streamline the ordering process and facilitate the delivery of promotions quickly.
+This multi-agent system will help with the food ordering process.
+This system utilises the restaurant listings and menus registered on Glovo to ensure as little time as possible is spent searching for what to eat on the website.
+It will also help streamline the ordering process and facilitate the identification of food promotions quickly.

 ## The Problem

-Ordering food online should be simple but it often isn’t.
+Ordering food online should be simple, but it often isn’t.

 - You’re stuck scrolling through endless menus.
 - Search tools feel hard to use, and filters rarely capture exactly what you want.